 - Create garden paths to segment the space and to help small spaces feel bigger

-- Do small border gardens around fencing and buildings to get a splash of colour that doesn’t have to take up a lot of space.
+- Do small border gardens around fencing and buildings to get a splash of color that doesn’t have to take up a lot of space.

 - Consider building a vertical garden wall where you can place plants in shadow boxes or sconces.